 The screen is beautiful at 2256×1504 pixels.
 That means it’s a 3:2 screen, so it has even more vertical space than the 16:10 screens on our favorite Windows laptops here.
 This Chromebook has a touch screen, and the “spin” in the system’s name is a clue: This is a 2-in-1 convertible.
 Unlike a Windows 10 PC, you can install Android apps on a Chromebook and effectively use it as an Android tablet—or just run Android apps alongside Chrome.

-You don’t have to spend this much on a Chromebook.
+You don’t have to spend this much on a Chromebook, however.
 We picked some great Chromebooks as the best laptop under $500 and our favorite laptop for kids.
 But, if you are willing to spend this much, you’re going to have a great Chrome OS experience.

 Acer Chromebook Spin 713

-You need to pay for the best Chromebook experience, but it's worth it.
-The Acer Chromebook Spin has a detachable keyboard, an 11th-generation Intel core, and Thunderbolt 4 compatibility.
+The Acer Chromebook Spin has a detachable keyboard, an 11th-generation Intel core, and Thunderbolt 4, making it worth the premium Chromebook price.

 Best Linux Laptop: Dell XPS 13 Developer Edition